Parakh-Agrawal/Whatsapp-Automation/README.md

 Key Features Implemented:

-Message Automation: Programmed the script to send predefined messages to individual contacts or groups at scheduled intervals.
+Message Automation: Programmed the script to send predefined messages and attechments to individual contacts at scheduled intervals.
-Response Handling: Implemented an intelligent response system to automatically reply to incoming messages based on predefined rules or keywords.
-Information Retrieval: Integrated functionality to extract specific information from incoming messages, such as contact details, event schedules, or requests.
-Multi-platform Compatibility: Ensured compatibility across multiple platforms by utilizing the WhatsApp web interface, enabling seamless interaction with the user's WhatsApp account.
-Error Handling and Logging: Implemented robust error handling mechanisms to handle unexpected scenarios gracefully, along with logging functionalities for troubleshooting and analysis.

 Technologies Used:

 Python